Last updated on Thursday, April 15, 2021

 In the second area of research, our primary goals are to decrease the use of pesticides in agriculture by developing prest and disease resistant plants.
 We contribute the tools of molecular biology in collaborative research that uses biotechnology to improve anthuriums, papaya, and pineapple.
 In papaya, we are developing plants that are resistant to the pathogen, Phytophthora palmivora.
 In Anthuriums, we investigate the genetic manipulation of aging and senescence.
 In pineapple, we study the biochemistry of protease inhibitors.
 A genomics approach is being used to isolate and characterize comprehensive sets of tissue-specific genes from tropical fruit crops.
 Detailed expression and regulation analyses and tissue-specific promoter isolation are being undertaken.

-Our lab also sponsors the Advances in Bioscience Education (ABE) workshop funded by the National Science Foundation grant.
-This summer program brings community college faculty and students together to gain hands-on experience in real biology research.
+Our lab also sponsors community college and undergraduate research training funded by the National Science Foundation grant.
+This program brings community college faculty and students together to gain hands-on experience in real biology research.
 They work as teams on experimental problems using state-of-the-art molecular biological, bioinformatic, cellular, genomic and biochemical approaches.

 Recent Publications :